Skip to contents

 #> Landmark 1826.25: 47 subjects

-Now we call the function fit_survival to fit the survival model.
+Now we use the function fit_survival to fit the survival model.
+We specify the following arguments:

 landmarking_object <- landmarking_object |>